Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: More Implementation Details

 \subsection{Implementation Details}

 We utilize the CTRL-Adapter~\citep{lin2024ctrladapter}, trained on the video diffusion model I2VGen-XL~\citep{2023i2vgenxl}, as the backbone for generation, with the denoising steps set to $T=50$.
 Initially, we center the untextured mesh sequence and pre-define six different viewpoints around the Y-axis in the XZ-plane, uniformly sampled in spherical coordinates, along with an additional top view with an elevation angle of zero and an azimuth angle of $30^\circ$.
 For latent initialization, we first sample Gaussian noise on the latent textures and then render 2D latent samples for each view to improve the coherence of the generated outputs.
 During denoising, we upscale the latent resolution to $96 \times 96$ to reduce aliasing.
-We empirically set the blending coefficient to $0.2$.
-It takes approximately 30 minutes to generate a video with 24 key frames taken on a RTX A6000 Ada GPU.
-We decode the denoised latents in key frames to RGB images, and then un-project and aggregate these images to transform the latent UV maps to RGB textures as previous works~\citep{liu2023text,cao2023texfusion,huo2024texgen}.
-Finally, we interpolate the textures of the key frames at intervals of 3 to synthesize the final video clips.
+We empirically set the blending coefficient to $0.2$ during our experiment.
+It takes approximately 30 minutes to generate a video with 24 keyframes taken on an RTX A6000 Ada GPU.
+We decode the denoised latents in keyframes to RGB images, and then un-project and aggregate these images to transform the latent UV maps to RGB textures as previous works~\citep{liu2023text,cao2023texfusion,huo2024texgen}.
+The resolutions of latent texture and RGB texture are $1024\times1024$, $1536\times1536$ respectively.
+Finally, we interpolate the textures of the keyframes at intervals of 3 to synthesize the final video clips.

+\textbf{Background Optimization} For each frame, we use a latent texture as the background shared across multiple views.
+The first frame is initialized from the image provided by the user as the CTRL-Adapter input.
+Then, we jointly optimize the background and foreground as described in~Sec. \ref{sec:muliframe}.
+In our early attempts, we also used a cube or a hemicube mesh to model a free-view background, but found that the backgrounds were not accurate within uncaptured regions by cameras, such as the bottom.
+Note that our main focus is not a solution for free-view background generation, which is an open research problem explored by concurrent works like Cat4D~\citep{wu2024cat4d} and GenXD~\citep{zhao2024genxd}.